Your donations help T1Determined #keepgoing.

 To top it all off, we were relying on fruit whole-milk yogurt as the primary fuel source.
 It worked pretty well during 40-50 mile training runs, so we figured it would work at Honey Badger.
 (LOL.
 Every Type 1 knows the definition of insanity is to do the same thing twice and expect the same result.
 What were we thinking?!)

 Sure, yogurt had plenty of calories, protein and fat—but the sugar made it a terrible option when all these stress hormones spiked his blood sugars.
-We had no slow carbs with us, virtually nothing low-carb, and with one and only one convenience store on that entire 100-mile route, there wasn’t much we could do about it.
+We had no slow carbs with us, virtually nothing low-carb, and with one and only one convenience store on that entire 100-mile route (at mile 50), there wasn’t much we could do about it.

-So mostly, he just didn’t eat after the 50-mile mark, something like 16 hours of non-stop exercise with one solitary cup of yogurt, as I recall.
+So mostly, since his sugar was running high from stress, he just didn’t eat after the 50-mile mark, something like 16 hours of non-stop exercise with one solitary cup of yogurt, as I recall.

 But of course, all that pain and stress and heat, plus not eating, just made things worse.
 The level of physiological stress was through the roof.
 And even when your sugar’s high, during prolonged endurance exercise you still crave FOOD.
-Without it, your body stays in “survival” mode.
+Without it, your body stays in “survival” mode and continues to dump glycogen.

-But the main thing we learned was that we needed energy sources that didn’t exacerbate high blood sugars.
+The main thing we learned was that when that was the case, we needed energy sources that didn’t exacerbate high blood sugars while at the same time reducing stress by tricking the body into thinking everything was A-O-K despite the blisters, lack of sleep, and high BGs.
 It was obvious before the Kansas run was even halfway over that going forward we needed to plan on bringing more than just sugary stuff, so Don could get calories no matter what his BGs were doing.

 One lesson down, many more to go.